Link Search Menu Expand Document

 • If the branch is main and the tag is a stable version, the image will be built and published to the stable channel.

-• If the branch is other than main, the image will be built but not published to the repository.
-Instead, an artifact will be created and available for download from the GitHub actions page for 90 days.
+Artifacts will be created and available for download from the GitHub actions page for 90 days for every build.

 Build targets